 The fort is protected on the west side by a wave-breaking reef.

 That's why the waves lapping against the fortress are considerably gentler than you'd expect.
 The view here is from the mainland side toward the southwest corner of the fort.

 We've come around to that southwest corner and are looking to the southeast corner.
-The lighthouse used to be where the camera is positioned, but it burned in 1934 and was rebuilt at the present site, in the distance.
+The lighthouse used to be where the camera is positioned, but it burned in 1934 and was rebuilt at the present site.
 Beyond lie the calm though commercially deserted waters of Galle Harbor.

 We're looking back toward the corner where the lighthouse formerly stood.

 The third side of the fort.
 The harbor, to the left, was very crowded until the development of an artificial one at Colombo.
 The Chinese have recently built another new port about 70 miles to the east, at Hambantota.

 The wall on the land side of the fort.

 The British coat-of-arms is a 19th century addition; on the cornerstone below you see the earlier logo of the VOC, for the United East India Company.

 The other side of the same gate, showing the old warehouse once integrated into the wall.